ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Incremental Hydration, Signals, SSR and More</blockquote>

-<h3>4.
-Realtime Word Count — Kafka Streams Series — 1 - <a href="https://medium.com/@shazinsadakath/realtime-word-count-kafka-streams-series-1-10f3915c52c2" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ✨ 10 Tips for Writing Clean JavaScript Code For become Experience Developer - <a href="https://medium.com/@letscodefuture/10-tips-for-writing-clean-javascript-code-for-become-experience-developer-f7e3c295042c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shazin Sadakath`**
+✍️ **posted by `Let's Code Future`**

-<blockquote>As part of Kafka Streams Series I started, let’s have a look at how to develop a real time, scalable Word Counting application.
-This is…</blockquote>
+<blockquote>JavaScript is a versatile language that powers the web, but writing clean and maintainable code is an art that separates beginner…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>